Check out the program video!

 This course is designed for junior and senior students in nutritional sciences, as well as undergraduate students who have a comparable background in the health, biological and biomedical sciences.
 Students should have taken the following coursework:

-- NSC 170C1 (formerly NATS 104), NSC 101, or an equivalent background in health, biological, or biomedical sciences
+- Equivalent background in health, biological, or biomedical sciences

 This unique program begins with one week of coursework at the University of Arizona in Tucson, then continues in Verona, Italy for four weeks.
 Students not residing in Tucson will have the option of online participation during the first week of classes.
 The city of Verona has been awarded world heritage site status by UNESCO because of its urban structure and architecture.
 Verona is one of the most-visited cities in Italy, well known as the location of Shakespeare's "Romeo and Juliet".